EdisonJeon/guided-redux-working/README.md

 ## After Class Message
 Hope you all enjoyed today's guided Lesson!

 A reminder if that office hours are from 2:30 - 3:30 Lambda Time.

-Support hours with Krisda are avalible at:
-  AM Monday - Friday | 6:00 a.m. - 8:00 a.m.
-PST
-  PM Monday - Thursday | 6:00 p.m. - 8:00 p.m.
-PST

 Don't forget to complete the days Check for Understanding and Pulse Checks!